jamescarson3/ctls2017/docs/optimization_parallelization/optimization_parallelization_03.md

 | Maverick | 20 |
 | Wrangler | 24 |

-The version of `sort` on LS5 does have a parallel option, so lets git it a try using our standard workflow.
+The version of `sort` on LS5 does have a parallel option, so lets give it a try using our standard workflow.

 ```
 $ time sort -S 100M -k1,1 -k2,2n SRR2014925.bed | head